h44z/wg-portal/docs/documentation/configuration/overview.md

 WireGuard Portal supports multiple authentication strategies, including **OpenID Connect** (`oidc`), **OAuth** (`oauth`), **Passkeys** (`webauthn`) and **LDAP** (`ldap`).
 Each can have multiple providers configured.
 Below are the relevant keys.

+Some core authentication options are shared across all providers, while others are specific to each provider type.

+### `min_password_length`
+- **Default:** `16`
+- **Description:** Minimum password length for local authentication.
+This is not enforced for LDAP authentication.
+  The default admin password strength is also enforced by this setting.
+- **Important:** The password should be strong and secure.
+It is recommended to use a password with at least 16 characters, including uppercase and lowercase letters, numbers, and special characters.

 ---